rust-lang/this-week-in-rust/draft/2020-06-02-this-week-in-rust.md

 Just as we support Rustaceans, we also support humanity as a whole.
 It is time for social progress to be made.
-We support those risking their own well-being to show support for marginalized people.
+We support those risking their own well-being to show support for George Floyd, Breonna Taylor, Ahmaud Aubery, and everyone else who has faced injustice at the hands of members of the police.
 We stand with the protesters hoping to make the world better.

 If you want to show your support,
 [here is a website of curated resources](https://blacklivesmatters.carrd.co/).